An article about the Best Things to Do and See in Guanajuato including the best views, museums, day trips, and much more.

 PS.
 Be sure to check out the Mexican movie “El Estudiante“, it takes place in Guanajuato and it is a very touching story.
 I promise you that you’ll shed some well deserved tears during the ending!!!

 Check the Amazing Architecture of the Basilica of Guanajuato

 As I said before, there’s just something special about how the old blends in with the new.
 In Guanajuato, the local Government has forbidden people to paint their houses in any other color than the vibrant traditional ones that distinguish this city above the rest.

 Inside any of the many churches, you will see amazing gold leaf decorations and statues made of porcelain.
 A special mention goes to the church’s domes, which are all decorated in a very unique manner, such as the one of the Basilica of Guanajuato.

 Be on the look out for the high number of bronze sculptures scattered around the city, specially in the plaza near Teatro Juárez.

-The Best Things to Do and See in Guanajuato #08: Get Scared for Life at the Momias de Guanjuato Museum.
+Get Scared for Life at the Momias de Guanjuato Museum